damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Metadata/3. Design/Structural model/README.md

     - Etc.

 #### *5. Name of open-source software*
- - **Definition:** *It consists two type of open-source software.
-Fist one consists the the software to draw architectural structure.
-Second one consists the software to model a design in editable file format *
+ - **Definition:** *IIt consists of two types of open-source software.
+The first one consists of the software to draw architectural structures.
+The second one consists of the software to model a design in editable file format.*
     - Name of modeling language software
       - Papyrus
       - App diagram